-6) Pastured/organic meats & wild seafood
+6) Pastured/organic meats and wild seafood

 Both organic proteins and wild seafood are less likely to contain hormones, additives, and toxins, which allows them to be fat burning supportive foods.
 Shellfish is particularly rich in minerals that nourish the liver (like iron, zinc, copper and selenium), making it especially therapeutic.

-7) Root vegetables & squashes (especially raw carrots)
+7) Root vegetables and squashes

-8) Animal bones and organ meats
+8) Animal bones

 Take your pick with this one!
 You could choose any protein that is bone-in, or try my favorite, which is whole chickens and chicken feet.
 The purpose of buying the bones themselves or with proteins is to use them to make bone broth and to give your body the protein balance of “eating the whole animal.”
 You can easily make this at home (in the form of bone broth/soup) by throwing chicken parts, bones, wings, feet, head, etc. into a crock pot with water and 2-4 tablespoons of vinegar left to stew for 12-48 hours.
 The vinegar pulls the nutrients out of the tissues, particularly glycine, calcium, phosphorus, magnesium, potassium, sodium, and sulfur.